 James Fenton, director of the Florida Solar Energy Center, was one of several experts to participate in a roundtable discussion on renewable energy policies in Florida with WMFE-FM radio host Mark Simpson.
-Simpson’s show “Intersection” airs this week and a link to the audio program can be found here.
+Simpson’s show “Intersection” airs this week.

 FSEC is a University of Central Florida research institute that brings together researchers in alternative transportation systems, hydrogen fuel and fuel cells, energy-efficient buildings and solar energy.